-The Preamble to the General Education section of the UM 2013-14 Catalog (emphases added) states:
+The Preamble to the General Education section of the 2015-16 University of Montana Catalog (emphases added) states:

-- If a new set is adopted after their initial enrollment, students may elect to follow the newer requirements but may not use a combination of two systems of GERs.
+- If a new set is adopted after their initial enrollment, the student may elect to follow the newer requirements but they may not use a combination of two systems of GERs.

-- Students may use different catalogs for their major and GERs only if the original date of matriculation is prior to Autumn 2013.
+- Students may use different catalogs for their major and GERs only if the original date of matriculation is prior to 201370.

-- The course must be listed in the catalog corresponding to the year in which the course was taken, not the student’s catalog year, to meet a General Education Requirement.
+- The course must be listed in the catalog corresponding to the year in which the course was taken, not the student’s catalog year, in order to meet a General Education Requirement.

-- If a student’s enrollment is not continuous, he or she may follow the catalog in effect at the time of the original enrollment, provided the student can graduate within six years of that catalog.
-Policy http://www.umt.edu/catalog/academics/graduation-requirements.php.
+- If a student’s enrollment is not continuous, they may follow the catalog in effect at the time of their original enrollment, provided they can graduate within six academic years of that catalog’s publication.

-- Coursework used to satisfy the 39 Upper Division requirement may be taken for Cr/NCr and must earn a passing grade (Cr or D- or higher).
+- Coursework used to satisfy the Upper Division requirement may be taken for Cr/NCr and must earn a passing grade.

 - Coursework taken at an institution that uses Cr/NCr instead of a traditional letter grading system AND a grade of “Cr” is equivalent to a C- or higher.

 - The student has been granted an exception by the Graduation Appeals Committee.

 The three broad areas in which a student must demonstrate proficiency are Writing, Math and Modern and Classical Languages/Symbolic Systems.
 They require demonstrated skill rather than a specific number of credits.

 Writing - The writing requirement consists of three components, Introductory College Writing, Intermediate College Writing, and Advanced College Writing, usually within the major.
 Some of the trickier aspects of this series include: